 Take a Helicopter Tour

-Other option for an awesome experience is flying a helicopter over a Grand Canyon.
+Another option for an awesome experience is flying a helicopter over the Grand Canyon.

 The flight takes usually 45 minutes.